ItsAMagikarp/linder/README.md

 ## Authors and acknowledgment
-Thanks to Stanley Gian, Brian Tran, Triet Phan, and Issac Phoon
+Thanks to Stanley Gian, Brian Tran, Triet Phan, and Issac Phoon for the creation and development for the website Linder.

 ## Project status